 Effective 1 June 2017 through 31 May 2018

 Please see the Undergraduate Catalog Archives for PDF versions of past catalogs.

-This program offered by Leigh Gerdine College of Fine Arts/Department of Art, Design, and Art History
+This program is offered by the Leigh Gerdine College of Fine Arts/Department of Art, Design, and Art History.

 - Gain and then enhance skills in analyzing and understanding artworks and other objects.

 - Demonstrate awareness of the history and philosophy of museums and collections.

 - Practice the vocabulary, parts, and process of exhibition.

 - Organize and impart knowledge through collection and display.

 - Critically evaluate and apply the role of curation in cultural mediation.

 For information on general requirements for the certificate, see Certificate Program Policies and Procedures.